Sudarshan Shetty: Works

-In Six Drops that was exhibited at GALLERYSKE in 2009, are a series of computer-generated inkjet prints on paper.
+Six Drops, which was exhibited at GALLERYSKE in 2009, is a series of computer-generated inkjet prints on paper.
 The images have been set against a view of a hall at the Tate Modern.
-Drawing on Asian theologies, the six drops of the work's title refers to six enemies of the creative self – lust, anger, greed, delusion, pride and envy.
+Drawing on Asian theologies, the six drops of the work's title refer to six enemies of the creative self: lust, anger, greed, delusion, pride and envy.